 In terms of the medical community, I am not optimistic that they'll be moving quickly.
-In general, these are some of the most conservative people in our society.
-I do not see the medical community making that change.
-Medicine has never been the front-runner for any sort of social progressive actions in a society.
+In general, these are some of the most conservative people in our society, and I do not see the medical community making that change.
+Medicine has never been the front-runner for any sort of socially progressive actions in a society.

 How do we destigmatize vilified drugs within the scientific community?

-If you look at data, in many cases, heroin is more effective at controlling things like psychotic symptoms and a number of psychiatric symptoms associated with various illnesses.
-Although the data is there, people don’t like to talk about heroines' potential therapeutic properties.
+If you look at data, in many cases, heroin is very effective controlling certain psychotic and psychiatric symptoms associated with various illnesses.
+But even though the data is there, people don’t like to talk about heroin’s potential therapeutic properties.

+There’s no short cut.
 It is going to require a huge effort.
 We all must show people in senior positions actual data.
-You have to be willing to face some opposition- because you certainly will experience a lot of it.
+And we have to be willing to face some opposition—because there is going to be a lot of it.

 You can use the code "clubhouse10" for 10% off to give your brain the love it deserves.